Tuttotorna/llm-error-gate/README.md

 - plausible errors pass through
 - debugging becomes reactive
-- production systems degrade over time
+- production systems degrade

 With llm-error-gate:

 - unstable outputs are flagged early
 - error surfaces become visible
-- system reliability increases
+- system reliability improves

 ---

 Status

 Early version.
-Actively evolving with real-case benchmarks.
+Benchmark expanding with real-world cases.

 ---

-Roadmap

-- Extended benchmarks (GSM-style variants)
-- Integration examples (API / pipeline)
-- Performance optimization
+Try it on your data

+If you are working with LLM outputs:

+- share a sample
-- Visualization of risk patterns
+- get a structural risk report

+Open an issue or reach out.

 ---

-Contact

-For testing, integration, or collaboration:

-- open an issue
-- reach out directly
+License

+MIT